Potentially disastrous Hurricane Dorian strengthens to Category 4 as it targets Florida and Southeast US

 By the time Dorian reaches the northwestern Bahamas on Sunday and Monday, the Hurricane Center calls for steering currents to "collapse," making for a "highly uncertain" track forecast.

-A "small deviation in the track could bring the core of the powerful hurricane well inland over Florida, keep it near the coast, or offshore," it wrote in its 5 p.m.
-Friday bulletin.
+A "small deviation in the track could bring the core of the powerful hurricane well inland over Florida, keep it near the coast, or offshore," it wrote in its 5pm Friday (local time) bulletin.
 Some computer model guidance shows that Hurricane Dorian could make an earlier turn to the north to parallel the Florida coastline, which could avoid a landfall of the storm's center.
 However, unless Dorian follows a track well offshore of Florida, the storm has the potential to unleash damaging winds, flooding rains and a life-threatening storm surge, which is the storm-driven rise in water above normally dry land at the coast.

 "Although the official forecast track has been nudged northeastward to near the east coast of Florida the risk of significant impacts over much of the Florida peninsula remains high," the Hurricane Center stated in a forecast discussion posted online.